luisgg98/DSFiware-hackathon/assets/docs/README-apisix.md

     curl -k https://fiwaredsc-consumer.local
     ```

-## Step3: Deploy a new route via the apisix.yaml file
+## Step3: Deploy a new route via the Apisix.yaml file
-As you have seen, there is a dashboard component deployed, but just one dns managed by the apisix ingress.
+As you have seen, there is a dashboard component deployed, but just one dns managed by the Apisix ingress.
 This step will modify the apisix.yaml file to include a new route to expose the dashboard to be consumed via browser.
-1. Decide the DNS to expose the apisix dashboard (Local or global DNS)
+1. Decide the DNS to expose the Apisi dashboard (Local or global DNS)
 eg. fiwaredsc-api6dashboard.local ...
 2. For Local DNS register at the /etc/hosts (ubuntu) and/or C:\Windows\System32\drivers\etc\hosts (windows)
 3. Modify the values file to use the new dns and the wildcard tls certificate